 \subsection{The Kraines construction and the insertion product}

-For the duration of this section, we write $\Lambda^*(\mathbb Z^b)$, together with its Hirsch structure, as $\Lambda$.
-Because we know from Section \ref{examplesHirsch} that $\Lambda$ has the structure of a Hirsch algebra, it follows that the bar construction $B\Lambda$ carries a product $\mu: B\Lambda \otimes B\Lambda \to B\Lambda$.
-From this, and the inclusion $\Lambda \cong (B\Lambda)_1 \hookrightarrow B\Lambda$, we can define operations corresponding to \emph{iterated multiplication}.
-This operation turns out to be symmetric in its inputs, and in fact equal to the insertion product of the previous section.
-The following theorem both defines this operation and states its properties.
+For the duration of this section, we write $\Lambda^*(\mathbb Z^b)$, together with its Hirsch algebra structure, as $\Lambda$, which we constructed in Section \ref{examplesHirsch}.
+It follows that the bar construction $B\Lambda$ carries a product $\mu: B\Lambda \otimes B\Lambda \to B\Lambda$ (cf. Theorem \ref{HirschBA}).
+From this, and the inclusion $\Lambda \cong (B\Lambda)_1 \hookrightarrow B\Lambda$, we defined in Lemma \ref{mult-formula} operations corresponding to \emph{iterated multiplication}.
+In our case of interest these operations turn out to be symmetric in their inputs, and in fact equal to the insertion product of the previous section.

 For convenience, we state all results in the following theorem for odd classes.
 They hold for arbitrary elements of $\Lambda$ with suitable signs, but we do not need them.
 The main result of this section is the following characterization of iterated multiplication in $B\Lambda$.
 We give an explicit formula for the repeated product, and prove that it is both symmetric and associative.